miekg/skydns2/README.md

 ### Wildcards

-Of course using the full names isn't *that* useful, so SkyDNS lets you query for subdomains, and returns responses based upon the amount of services matched by the subdomain or from the the wildcard query.
+Of course using the full names isn't *that* useful, so SkyDNS lets you query for subdomains, and returns responses based upon the amount of services matched by the subdomain or from the wildcard query.

 If we are interested in all the servers in the `east` region, we simply omit the rightmost labels from our query: